 Apple will likely stick with the iPhone 12 design paradigm.
 The next iPhone will have flat sides, a same-sized notch, and a sizable camera bump.
 Apple tends to use the same design for three to four years to reduce manufacturing complexity and improve quality yields.

 Some small changes could occur, however, depending on the technology implemented.
 For instance, some rumors point to Touch ID and Face ID being used in tandem on the next iPhone.
-Touch ID was added to the iPad Air via the top button and could come to the iPhone's side button.
+Touch ID was added to the iPad Air via the top button and could come to the iPhone's power button.
+Ming-Chi Kuo reports that Touch ID in the power button has no visible release window, so it is unknown if it will make it to the "iPhone 13."

 Touch ID could also come to the display.
 Some rumors indicate that Apple is experimenting with Touch ID below the display, though this complicates construction and could be impacted by another expected new technology, LTPO.